umitproject/network-scanner/share/doc/umit/src/comparing_results.rst

 At *Scan Result 1* combo box, select *"Quick Scan on 192.168.204.128"* and at *Scan Result 2* select *"Regular Scan on 192.168.204.128"*.
-In the moment you finish the selection of the results you want to compare, Umit detects your choices and generates automatically the comparison result.
+In the moment you finish the selection of the results you want to compare, Umit Network Scanner detects your choices and generates automatically the comparison result.

    .. image:: static/comparing_results2.png
       :align: center

-The *Compare Results Window* with selected results and the comparison generated automatically by Umit.
+The *Compare Results Window* with selected results and the comparison generated automatically by Umit Network Scanner.

    .. image:: static/comparing_results3.png
       :align: center